Painting a Guitar the Right Way. Complete Step by Step Guide

 There are two types of clear color coats that you can use: polyurethane and nitrocellulose paint.
 Both options have advantages and disadvantages, which I’ll dive into below.

-- Nitrocellulose clear coat.
+• Nitrocellulose clear coat.
 These have had a resurgence in popularity thanks to the thinner layers.
 The thinness enables the guitar to resonate better.
-Nitro finishes are easy to apply.
-However, the soft finish is susceptible to damage.
-Plus, nitrocellulose finish is high-VOC and restricted in many states.
+Be aware that nitrocellulose lacquer is restricted or banned in some areas due to environmental regulations.
+Make sure to check local rules before buying or spraying certain products.
+If you are good to go, nitro finishes are easy to apply.
+But be careful, as the soft finish is susceptible to damage.

 Whichever coat you choose, apply it in a well-ventilated area while wearing a respirator mask.